bisqwit/babysteps_saveedit/README.md

 4. Switch back to the original save slot in the game
 5. Resume game

-### Did you lose your chicken bird? \\ Did your \<item\> fall through the floor or through the entire world mesh? \\ Did you lose a carriable item and don’t know where it, or it’s too far away?
+### Did you lose your chicken pet bird? \\ Did your \<item\> fall through the floor or through the entire world mesh? \\ Did you lose a carriable item and don’t know where it, or it’s too far away?

 1. Dump the save.
 2. Find the item (such as `KeyringTrophy`) or the bird (`Huey` and/or `Dewie`) in the list of movable items, and change their coordinates (the first 3-float tuple) into the same values as the player character's coordinates.